TheOdinProject/curriculum/web_development_101/project_installations.md

 #### Text Editor

 We recommend using an advanced text editor like [Sublime Text](http://www.sublimetext.com/).
 Technically all of the projects would be possible to build using only the simplest editor such as Notepad, or whatever is built into the system that you are using, but Sublime has many of handy shortcuts, code highlighting and other nifty features that'll make your life much easier.
 Sublime Text is free to use, but it _does_ have an occasional nagging pop-up that asks you to purchase it.
 If you don't want to purchase it, and if the pop-up bothers you, another great alternative is [Atom](https://atom.io/).
-Atom is _completely_ free and open source and most of the features (and a few more!) that Sublime has.
+Atom is _completely_ free and open source and has most of the features (and a few more!) that Sublime has.
 The trade-off is that Atom is considerably slower.
 If you are working on a decent computer you might not notice the difference, but those of you who decide to use an older computer or a Virtual Machine will probably be happier with Sublime.

 Check out [this installable tutorial](https://sublimetutor.com/) which is an interactive guide to the many shortcuts that can help your Sublime Text 3 workflow.
 Most of the tips there apply quite directly to Atom as well, although you can reference [Atom's Flight Manual](https://flight-manual.atom.io/) for specifics.